 Students will select three higher level (HL) and three standard level (SL) courses to complete during their junior and senior years.
-All WCSD pre-IB and IB courses are included in the Program of Study.
-Current IB offerings include 16 courses from six subjects:
+All WCSD Pre-IB and IB courses are included in the Program of Study.
+Current IB offerings include 16 courses from six subject areas: